DevRuto/globalapi-doc/docs/nav.guides/map-approval.md

 Courses: 1
 Tier: 4
 Length: Around 1:10 for fast people, 3 min average.
+I have matched my map against Map Approval criteria before submitting this form: Yes/No

 If you don't know which modes it's possible on, just say that.

 **What are courses?**
 Let’s say you have one main start and end timer, and two bonus start and end timers you would have 3 courses.
 Tier is a number between 1-6 where 1 is the easiest and 6 is the hardest.
 Follow this guide if you’re not sure.